MetOffice/dagrunner/docs/dagrunner.execute_graph.md

 plugin_executor(*args, call=None, verbose=False, dry_run=False, common_kwargs=None, **node_properties)
 ```

-Executes a plugin function or method with the provided arguments and keyword arguments.
+Executes a plugin callable with the provided arguments and keyword arguments.

 Args:
-- `*args`: Positional arguments to be passed to the plugin function or method.
+- `*args`: Positional arguments to be passed to the plugin callable.
-- `call`: A tuple containing the callable object or python dot path to one, keyword arguments
+- `call`: A tuple containing the callable object or python dot path to one, keyword
-  to instantiate this class (optional and where this callable is a class) and finally the keyword
+  arguments to instantiate this class (optional and where this callable is a class)
-  arguments to be passed to this callable.
+  and finally the keyword arguments to be passed to this callable.
 - `verbose`: A boolean indicating whether to print verbose output.
-- `dry_run`: A boolean indicating whether to perform a dry run without executing the plugin.
+- `dry_run`: A boolean indicating whether to perform a dry run without executing
+  the plugin.
-- `common_kwargs`: A dictionary of optional keyword arguments to apply to all applicable plugins.
+- `common_kwargs`: A dictionary of optional keyword arguments to apply to all
-  That is, being passed to the plugin initialisation and or call if such keywords are expected
+  applicable plugins.
+That is, being passed to the plugin initialisation and or
-  from the plugin.
-This is a useful alternative to global or environment variable usage.
+  call if such keywords are expected from the plugin.
+This is a useful alternative
+  to global or environment variable usage.
 - `**node_properties`: Node properties.
-These will be passed to 'node-aware' plugins.
+These will be passed to 'node-aware'
+  plugins.

 Returns:
 - The result of executing the plugin function or method.